Introduction to Gremlin API in Azure Cosmos DB

 Properties - Properties express information about the vertices and edges.
 There can be any number of properties in either vertices or edges, and they can be used to describe and filter the objects in a query.
 Example properties include a vertex that has name and age, or an edge, which can have a time stamp and/or a weight.

-Graph databases are often included within the NoSQL, or non-relational, database category since there is no dependency on a schema or constrained data model.
-This lack of schema allows for modelling and storing connected structures naturally and efficiently.
+Graph databases are often included within the NoSQL or non-relational database category, since there is no dependency on a schema or constrained data model.
+This lack of schema allows for modeling and storing connected structures naturally and efficiently.

 Let's use a sample graph to understand how queries can be expressed in Gremlin.
 The following figure shows a business application that manages data about users, interests, and devices in the form of a graph.

-This graph has the following vertex types (called "label" in Gremlin):
+This graph has the following vertex types (these are also called "label" in Gremlin):

 - People: The graph has three people, Robin, Thomas, and Ben